 It’s also important not to jump the gun and terminate treatment at the first sign of improvement.
 You might slip back into darkness.
 Confide in your caregivers and let them guide you through the last phase of your recovery.

-Our therapist in Houston, Texas, Marisa Mundey in the Energy Corridor of Houston helps couples that are impacted by postpartum depression.
-Interested in contacting our Houston therapist Marisa?
+Our therapist in Houston, Texas, Marisa Mundey, helps couples that are impacted by Postpartum Depression — interested in contacting our Houston therapist Marisa?
 Reach out to us.